zahidhaseeb/docker.github.io/get-started/nodejs/develop.md

 ## Use Compose to develop locally

-The notes-service project uses MongoDB as its data store.
+The node js project uses MongoDB as its data store.
 If you remember from Part I of this series, we had to start the Mongo container manually and connect it to the same network that our notes-service is running on.
 We also had to create a couple of volumes so we could persist our data across restarts of our application and MongoDB.

 In this section, we’ll create a Compose file to start our node-docker and the MongoDB with one command.
 We’ll also set up the Compose file to start the node-docker in debug mode so that we can connect a debugger to the running node process.